Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Introduction

 \section{Introduction}

 Automatic text summarization aims to distill the most salient content of a given text in a compact form.
-Recent advances in summarization have been driven by the availability of large-scale datasets such as the CNN-DailyMail (CNNDM) corpus \cite{nallapati-etal-2016-abstractive} and the New York Times corpus \cite{sandhaus2008new} as well as by the introduction of large pretrained models such as BART \cite{lewis2019bart} and Pegasus \cite{zhang2019pegasus}, in some cases resulting in summaries which are even favored over the human-written reference summaries.
-Fine-tuning such models, however, typically requires a large corpus of labeled summaries, and creating data for every domain is infeasible and highly costly.
-Thus, the ability to transfer large pretrained models to new domains with only a small amount of data is necessary, especially as such models make their way into production environments.
+Recent advances in summarization have been driven by the availability of large-scale datasets such as the CNN-DailyMail (CNNDM) corpus \cite{nallapati-etal-2016-abstractive} and the New York Times corpus \cite{sandhaus2008new} as well as by the introduction of large pretrained models such as BART \cite{lewis-etal-2020-bart} and Pegasus \cite{zhang2019pegasus}, in some cases resulting in summaries which are even favored over the human-written reference summaries.
+Creating data for every new domain, however, is infeasible and highly costly.
+Thus, the ability to transfer large pretrained models to new domains with little or no in-domain data is necessary, especially as such models make their way into real-world applications.

-Unsupervised summarization approaches include autoencoders to mirror the information compression inherent in summarization \cite{baziotis-etal-2019-seq,chu2019meansum,brazinskas-etal-2020-unsupervised} as well as large-scale pretraining for domain-specific adaptation \cite{yang2020ted}.
+Unsupervised summarization approaches include autoencoders to mirror the information compression inherent in summarization \cite{baziotis-etal-2019-seq,chu19b,brazinskas-etal-2020-unsupervised} as well as large-scale pretraining for domain-specific adaptation \cite{yang-etal-2020-ted}.
 However, little work has focused on domain adaptation in summarization. \citet{wang2019exploring} examine domain adaptation for extractive summarization. \citet{hua-wang-2017-pilot} showed that summarization models have difficulty generating text in the style of the target domain, while more recently, \citet{zhang2019pegasus} report strong performance of pretrained models when trained in few-shot settings and \cite{bravzinskas2020few} fine-tune dataset-specific components of a model for few-shot learning.
-We aim to build off of recent work in pretrained models and improve unsupervised and few-shot summarization by encoding characteristics of the target summarization dataset in unsupervised, intermediate fine-tuning data.
+We aim to build on recent work in pretrained models and improve zero-shot and few-shot summarization by encoding characteristics of the target summarization dataset in unsupervised, intermediate fine-tuning data.